Eschatologue/CM_wiki/docs/spells/description/r.md

 **Components:** V, S, M (a diamond worth 300+ GP, which the spell consumes)
 **Duration:** Instantaneous

 You touch a creature that has died within the last minute.
 That creature revives with 1 Hit Point.
-This spell can’t revive a creature that has died of old age, nor does it restore any missing body parts.
+This spell can't revive a creature that has died of old age, nor does it restore any missing body parts.

 ---